About the FORUM

 Awards by nomination

-For our awards-by-nomination categories, individuals and companies are given the opportunity to submit written entries to be put forward to a panel of expert judges made up of investment professionals and IR Impact editorial team members.
+For our awards-by-nomination categories, individuals and companies are given the opportunity to submit written entries, free of charge, to be put forward to a panel of expert judges made up of investment professionals and IR Impact editorial team members.

-View the full list of 2024 winners and nominees by clicking here.
+View the full list of 2025 nominees and winners by clicking here.

 Categories